amelbensalem/Forecasting_Urban_Expansion_A_Dynamic_Urban_Growth_Model_Using_DSConvLSTM/Data/README.md

-- This folder is for storing the data used in the deep learning-based urban growth model.
+- This folder is for storing the data used in this research.
+- the deep learning-based urban growth model.